An independent research database No paid placement · No referral fees

 shouldn't feel like a gamble.

 The roof is the trade where homeowners get burned the most often.
 Wild quote spreads, door-knocking scammers, and a repair-vs-restore-vs-replace decision that most quotes deliberately blur.
-This is the homeowner's side of that game — written from 2,037 real questions on Reddit, Whirlpool and the forums, then grounded in state regulation.
+This is the homeowner's side of that game — written from more than 4,300 distinct homeowner accounts on Reddit, Whirlpool and the forums, then grounded in state regulation.

 Common quote spread for the same job.